Mino5531/easyroam.example.service/Readme.md

 # easyroam example service
-This is a simple example of how service work in easyroam and what they can do.
+This is a simple example of how services work in easyroam and what they can do.
 Install the dependencies and set the following environment variables before starting the program:

 | Name | Description |